FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 FLORENCE (2 DAYS)

-Not to mention, it’s home to some of the most famous works of art and architecture in the world, including Michelangelo’s Statue of David and Brunelleschi’s magnificent dome of the Florence Cathedral.
+It’s home to some of the most famous works of art and architecture in the world, including Michelangelo’s Statue of David and Brunelleschi’s magnificent dome of the Florence Cathedral.

 Even if you aren’t into art – believe me, I am not – art in Florence is a different matter and totally amazing – you will love the city.
-You might skip a few museums and “finish“ within 1.5 days.

 THINGS TO DO AND PLACES TO VISIT IN FLORENCE

-☑️ Florence Cathedral helped set the tone of the Italian Renaissance – now, is the third-largest church in the world
+☑️ Florence Cathedral helped set the tone of the Italian Renaissance – now, is the third-largest church in the world.

-☑️ Uffizi Gallery is a famous art museum housing impressive collections of ancient sculptures and paintings from the Middle Ages to the Modern period
+☑️ Uffizi Gallery is a famous art museum housing impressive collections of ancient sculptures and paintings from the Middle Ages to the Modern period.

-☑️ Ponte Vecchio is a medieval stone closed-spandrel segmental arch bridge over the Arno River
+☑️ Ponte Vecchio is a medieval stone closed-spandrel segmental arch bridge over the Arno River.

-☑️ Piazzale Michelangelo is on a hill on the south bank of the Arno River and offers a stunning panorama of the city
+☑️ Piazzale Michelangelo is on a hill on the south bank of the Arno River and offers a stunning panorama of the city.

-☑️ Palazzo Vecchio is the town hall of Florence
+☑️ Palazzo Vecchio is the town hall of Florence.

 ☑️ Piazza della Signoria is an L-shaped square in front of the Palazzo Vecchio and still maintains its reputation as the political focus of the city.